jeras/TCB/doc/TCB.md

 The `MOD` parameter encoding defines the following options.
 - `MEMORY`,
 - `REFERENCE`.
+The name _reference_ is based on the idea, that if a monitor was placed on multiple points of a mixed configuration interconnect, all data would be translated to a common reference before being compared.

 The `MEMORY` mode defines the same data packing scheme as memories.

+In memory mode the the byte enable signal `ben` provides the information about the transfer size, which is the number of active bits in the `ben` vector.

 The `REFERENCE` mode is based on how ISAs define the placement of byte/half/word/double into its general purpose registers.
 In registers data of any size is always stored aligned to the right.
-The purpose of the reference mode is to create a bus for connecting peripherals to a CPU or DMA, without the need for byte reordering logic between the two.
 In reference mode data is always aligned to the right, regardless of the address, address alignment, endianness, ...

+In reference mode the transfer size signal `siz` provides the information about the transfer size.

-The main purpose of this mode is to connect peripherals to the CPU.
+The main purpose of this mode is to connect peripherals to the CPU or DMA. without the need for byte reordering logic between the two.

 Another use case would be a RISV-V instruction fetch interface with C extension support, where the instruction is always aligned the same way, regardless on whether